Skip to main content

 Depop

-Depop is great because it’s solely dedicated to the buying and selling of clothes, and with more and more items being listed every hour, your wedding dress is sure to get lots of visibility.
+Depop is great because it’s solely dedicated to the buying and selling of clothes, which likely means more second-hand-wedding-dress-hunter-eyes on your item.

 If you’re already an avid Depop user, listing your wedding dress on this site could be really beneficial.